jmhossain/mq-rdqm/ansible/README.md

 ## Client Playbook

-Once the `hosts.ini` file has been updated and any variables, the client playbook can be run with the command:
+Once the `hosts.ini` file has been updated and any variables, the client playbook can be run with the ansible.builtin.command:

 ```bash
 ansible-playbook -l client client.yml